opentelekomcloud/terraform-provider-opentelekomcloud/docs/data-sources/cce_cluster_v3.md

+---
+page_title: ""
+subcategory: "CCE"
+---

 # opentelekomcloud_cce_cluster_v3

-Provides details about all clusters and obtains certificate for accessing cluster information.
+Use this data source to get details about all clusters and obtains certificate for accessing cluster information.

 ## Example Usage